 - Products exclusively for private use.

-- Pharmaceuticals ready for use.
+- · Pharmaceuticals ready for use.

 - Cosmetic products.

 The Danish product register does therefore not comprise a complete account of used pollutants.
-Source allocations of exceptions from the duty of declaration are done based on information from trade organisations, industries, scientific reports and information from the internet.
+Source allocations of exceptions from the duty of declaration are done based on information from trade organisations, industries and scientific reports.